-Arsenal Women v Everton Women
+Arsenal win to maintain 100% start

 Post update

-Leonie Maier (Everton Women) wins a free kick in the attacking half.
+Nikita Parris (Arsenal Women) wins a free kick in the defensive half.

 Post update